 As you probably know, dried cranberries taste very different from raw ones.
 Either way, both forms are about equal in nutritional value, and the dried version is just as safe for your cats as the raw one.
-Still, not all cats are going to enjoy eating them, and you shouldn’t try to force them to.
+Advantages of fresh, raw cranberries are that their sugar content is less concentrated and that they have higher moisture content.
+However, not all cats are going to enjoy eating them, and you shouldn’t try to force them to.

 Can Cats Eat Cooked Cranberries?

 The answer to this question relies mainly on how you cook the cranberries.
 If you want to feed your cats cooked cranberries, refrain from adding ingredients to the mix other than water.
 If you don’t know what ingredients are in the cooked cranberries, it is better to be safe and avoid feeding them to your cat.